The Practical Guide to Moving from On-Prem Dynamics to Dynamics 365 Online

 If you have 10 years of history, you likely have terabytes of email attachments (activitymimeattachment) and notes (annotation).

-• The Secret "Mime Type" Trap: Sometimes, old attachments lose their file extension in the database.
+- The Secret "Mime Type" Trap: Sometimes, old attachments lose their file extension in the database.
 When you migrate them, they become unrecognizable "blobs."
-We have a proprietary script that analyzes the file header to restore the correct extension (PDF, JPG, DOCX) so your data remains usable.
+Analyzing the binary file header — the first few bytes — lets you restore the correct extension (PDF, JPG, DOCX) so your data remains usable.

 The Identity Crisis: Users